John Greaves (musician)

-John Greaves (born 23 February 1950) is a British bass guitarist, pianist and composer who was a member of Henry Cow and has collaborated with Peter Blegvad.
+John Greaves (born 23 February 1950) is a Welsh bass guitarist, pianist and composer who was a member of Henry Cow and has collaborated with Peter Blegvad.
 He was also a member of progressive rock band National Health and jazz-rock supergroup Soft Heap, and has recorded several solo albums, including Accident (1982), Parrot Fashions (1984), The Caretaker (2001) and Greaves Verlaine (2008).

 Biography

 Greaves was born in Prestatyn and grew up in Wrexham in northeast Wales.
 At the age of 12, he was given a bass guitar by his father, a Welsh dancehall bandleader, and within six months, he was playing in his father's orchestra.
 He continued playing in the orchestra for four years, during which time its varied musical styles gave Greaves valuable musician and arranger skills.
 He was educated at Grove Park Grammar School in Wrexham from 1961 to 1968.

 In 1968 Greaves entered Pembroke College, Cambridge to study English.
 While at Cambridge, he met members of the burgeoning English avant-rock group Henry Cow in 1969.
 The band had been established the previous year by fellow Cambridge students Fred Frith and Tim Hodgkinson and had undergone numerous personnel changes up to that point.
 They were looking for a bassist and after several months of persuading, Greaves joined the band in October 1969.
 After juggling his time with the band and his studies, Greaves completed his Master of Arts degree in 1971.
 By the end of 1971, Henry Cow settled into a permanent core of Frith, Hodgkinson, Greaves and Chris Cutler.
 Greaves remained with the band until March 1976, toured Europe extensively with them (with his wife Sarah doing the sound-mix at many of their concerts), and appeared on five of their albums (including two with Slapp Happy).
 Greaves also contributed several compositions to the band's repertoire, including "Half Asleep; Half Awake", recorded on their second album, Unrest (1974).

 In November 1973, Greaves (and other members of Henry Cow) participated in a live-in-the-studio performance of Mike Oldfield's Tubular Bells for the BBC.

 Greaves left Henry Cow to work on a project, Kew.
 Rhone. with Slapp Happy's Peter Blegvad in New York City.
 Greaves had met and worked with Blegvad during the brief merger of Henry Cow and Slapp Happy between November 1974 and April 1975, their first collaboration, "Bad Alchemy", appearing on the two bands' joint album Desperate Straights.
 Kew.
 Rhone. was a song cycle with all the music composed by Greaves and the lyrics written by Blegvad.
 In addition to bass guitar, Greaves also played keyboards and sang.
 The album was released in 1977 and credited to Greaves, Blegvad and Lisa Herman, the lead vocalist.
-It was well-received by critics: AllMusic described it as "An unfortunately neglected masterpiece of '70s progressive rock ..."; and Robert Wyatt reportedly liked it so much he bought two copies "just in case the first got worn out!"
+It was well received by critics: AllMusic described it as "An unfortunately neglected masterpiece of '70s progressive rock ..."; and Robert Wyatt reportedly liked it so much he bought two copies "just in case the first got worn out!"